Askarov v. Kyrgyzstan

 The Supreme Court sends the case back to the appeal court for further review.

-Committee to Protect Journalists awards Mr. Askarov a 2012 Press Freedom Award, as one of four journalists who had “risked their lives and liberty to reveal abuses of power and human rights violations”.
+The Committee to Protect Journalists awards Askarov with a 2012 Press Freedom Award as one of four journalists who had “risked their lives and liberty to reveal abuses of power and human rights violations.”

-The Supreme Court upholds the Appeal Court’s decision and sentence against Mr. Askarov.
+The Supreme Court upholds the Appeal Court’s decision and sentence against Askarov.

 People in Need awards Askarov the Homo Homini Award, based on his perseverance “despite threats, detention and imprisonment along with physical abuse.”